 A divorce is generally an uncertain and unsettling event for every individual involved.
 Therefore, many seek to have direct guidance and tasks in order to sustain some consistency and defined responsibility in their divorce proceeding.
-Therefore, your Pensacola Divorce Attorney has provided a general outline for the process of a divorce.
+Therefore, your divorce attorney has provided a general outline for the process of a divorce.

 Step 1: File a Petition.
 The first document that will initiate a divorce action is known as a Petition for Dissolution of Marriage.
 It will be filed with the clerk’s office in the court with jurisdiction to hear your divorce petition.
 The petition must contain the grounds for the divorce, stating that the marriage is irretrievably broken, and a statement of relief or what you are requesting the court to do.